Cornelia Street: Music and lyrics

-Musically, "Cornelia Street" is a heartland rock and synth-pop song instrumented by a keyboard line, pulsing synths in the background, and echoing vocals.
+At 4 minutes and 47 seconds long, "Cornelia Street" is composed in the I–V–vi–IV progression (C–G–Am–F) and has a tempo of 102 beats per minute.
+The track is a heartland rock and synth-pop song.
+It is instrumented by a keyboard line that evokes sounds of a flute, pulsing synths in the background, and echoing, reberbed backing vocals.
+The rhythm is accentuated by a mix of acoustic drums and programmed snare drums.
 At the bridge and prechorus, Swift's vocals are accompanied by a delicate piano line.
-The chorus features Swift singing in her falsetto vocal register.
+The chorus features Swift singing in her falsetto vocal register for the last four lines.

 Lyrically, "Cornelia Street" explores contemplative themes of heartbreak and nostalgia.
 On Elvis Duran and the Morning Show, Swift explained: "It's about the things that took place and the memories that took place on that street... all the nostalgia.
 Sometimes we bond our memories to the places that they happen."
 The title of "Cornelia Street" refers to a street in New York City's Greenwich Village neighborhood, where Swift had rented a townhouse for a short period of time.
 This is also referenced in the first verse, where Swift sings, "I rent a place on Cornelia Street," which Vulture revealed to be based on Swift's experience hiring the place while her Tribeca residence was being renovated.
 The townhouse has since been met with extensive coverage in mainstream media and real estate news outlets.